Wankel AG LCR - 814 TGti

 The Wankel AG LCR - 814 TGti is a German Wankel aircraft engine, designed and produced by Wankel AG of Kirchberg, Saxony for use in ultralight aircraft.

 Design and development

-The LCR - 814 TGti engine is a twin-rotor four-stroke, 814 cc displacement, liquid-cooled, fuel injected, gasoline, Wankel engine design, with a toothed poly V belt reduction drive with a reduction ratio of 3:1.
+The LCR - 814 TGti engine is a twin-rotor four-stroke, 814 cc displacement, liquid-cooled, fuel injected, petrol, Wankel engine design, with a toothed poly V belt reduction drive with a reduction ratio of 3:1.
 It employs dual electronic ignition and produces 75 hp at 6000 rpm.